Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 **Hint:** For the HWE kernel, install `linux-image-generic-hwe-18.04` instead of `linux-image-generic`.

-4.7  For LUKS installs only:
+4.7  For LUKS installs only, setup crypttab:

     # apt install --yes cryptsetup